Medical Device Regulation (MDR)

 EU regulation tailored to medical technology

-The “Regulation (EU) 2017/745 of the European Parliament and of the Council concerning medical devices” was enacted already on 5 April 2017.
-It replaces the formerly applied “Directive 93/42/EEC concerning medical devices”.
-This actually means for the medical technology sector that the EU regulation 2017/745 substitutes for the following previous guidelines:
+Already on April 5, 2017, the “Regulation (EU) 2017/745 of the European Parliament and of the Council on medical products” entered into force.
+It replaces the previously valid “Directive 93/42/EEC on medical devices”.
+In concrete terms, this means for you in the medical technology sector that EU Regulation 2017/745 supersedes the following earlier directives:

 The EU bodies opted for a separate regulation with regard to Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
 This guideline did not find its way into the medical device regulation.
-It is replaced by the separately drafted EU Regulation “In-Vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR).
+It will be replaced by the separately worded EU regulation “In-Vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR).

 Support and simplify the creation and updating of your technical documentation with our process-oriented dossier management, e.g. in the context of the requirements of the Medical Device Regulation (MDR).
-Conform to ISO 13485 MPG and Medical Device Regulation (MDR) standards.
+Compliant with ISO 13485 MPG and Medical Device Regulation (MDR).

 Live insight into the GxP-compliant document management system of Digital Life Sciences